dazzaXx/OpenJVS-Updated-libgpiod/README.md

 - Taito Type X2
 - exA-Arcadia

-Questions can be asked in the discord channel: https://arcade.community.
-If it asks you to create an account, you can simply click anywhere away from the box  and it'll let you in!

 ## Installation

 Installation is done from the git repository as follows, using RaspiOS Lite: